-IBAC was founded in Denmark in September 1969 "with the object of promoting international participation throughout the entire field of bioacoustic activity".
+IBAC was founded in Denmark in September 1969 as the International Bioacoustics Council "with the object of promoting international participation throughout the entire field of bioacoustic activity".
 Its lofty title "reflect the intention that it should act as a referendum for and generally help in any way possible those who are engaged in the scientific study of biological sounds".

 The principal objectives of IBAC are: